-- Obtained and inspected the relevant contracts between McPherson's Limited and International Consolidated Business Group Pty Ltd. - Together with PwC accounting specialists, assessed the classification of the disposal as a discontinued operation in accordance with Australian Accounting Standards. - Together with PwC valuation experts, assessed the methodology and mathematical accuracy of the allocation of revenue, costs and goodwill to the discontinued operation. - Tested the mathematical accuracy of the loss on disposal. - Assessed the disclosures made in the financial report in light of the requirements of Australian Accounting Standards.
+- Obtained and inspected the relevant contracts between McPherson's Limited and International Consolidated Business Group - Together with PwC accounting specialists, assessed the classification of the disposal as a discontinued operation in accordance with Australian Accounting Standards. - Together with PwC valuation experts, assessed the methodology and mathematical accuracy of the allocation of revenue, costs and goodwill to the discontinued operation. - Tested the mathematical accuracy of the - Assessed the disclosures made in the financial report in light of the requirements of Australian Accounting Standards.